All Products

 Maximum batch size for message retrieval

-This parameter specifies the maximum number of messages that a consumer can retrieve from the server at a time.
-You can set a reasonable value as needed.
-Retrieving too many messages at once can cause many duplicate messages if consumption fails.
+This is the maximum number of messages that a consumer can retrieve from the server at one time.
+You can set a reasonable value based on your business.
+Retrieving too many messages at once can cause numerous redeliveries if consumption fails.

 • Default value: None.
 This is a required parameter.

-The invisible duration is the total time required for message processing plus the retry interval after a failure.
-You can set this value to be slightly longer than the actual time required.
+The invisibility duration is the total time for message processing plus the retry interval after a failure.
+You should set this value to be slightly longer than the actual time required.

 Consumer long polling timeout

-You can customize this value within the specified range.
+You can adjust the value within this range.

-After you set a long polling timeout, if no messages are ready on the server, the client request is blocked until a new message arrives or the timeout period elapses.
+After you set a long polling timeout, if no messages are ready on the server, the client request is blocked until a new message arrives or the timeout is reached.

-Long polling can significantly reduce invalid empty requests and reduce the pressure on both the client and the server when the message volume is low.
+Using long polling can significantly reduce invalid empty requests when the message volume is low.
+This reduces the load on both the client and the server.

 Subscription relationship